uw-thalesians/perceptia-servers/gateway/README.md

 `-MsSqlScheme` (string) which is the URL type scheme used to connect to the mssql database server, default value is: "sqlserver"

 `-MsSqlUsername` (string) which is the username used to connect to the mssql database server, default value is: "sa"

+`-MsSqlGatewaySpUsername` (string) which is the username the gateway will use to connect to the Perceptia database as

+`-MsSqlGatewaySpPassword` (string) which is the password for the user the gateway will connect to the Perceptia database as

 `-PerceptiaDockerNet` (string) which is the name of the docker network the container should be attached to when run, default value is "perceptia-net"